| Medical Dictionary |

 Centers for Disease Control and Prevention

 Immunotherapy is a cancer treatment that helps your immune system fight cancer.
 It is a type of biological therapy.
-Biological therapy uses substances that are made from living organisms, or versions of these substances that are made in a lab.
+Biological therapy uses substances made from living organisms or versions of these substances made in a lab.
+Immunotherapy isn't used for all cancers, and the response to treatment varies.
+If you're getting immunotherapy, your health care provider will monitor your treatment closely.

-Doctors don't yet use immunotherapy as often as other cancer treatments, such as surgery, chemotherapy, and radiation therapy.
-But they do use immunotherapy for some types of cancer, and researchers are doing clinical trials to see whether it also works for other types.
+When is immunotherapy used for cancer treatment?Immunotherapy isn't used as often as other cancer treatments, such as surgery, chemotherapy, and radiation therapy.
+But immunotherapy is used for some types of cancer, and researchers are doing clinical trials to see whether it also works for other types.

 NIH: National Cancer Institute